Pudasjärvi

 Pudasjärvi is famed for its nature, and is the home of the southernmost fell area in Finland, Syöte.
 The oldest dated rock formations within the European Union can be found in Siuruankylä, Pudasjärvi.
 The trondhjemite gneiss is aged 3,500 million years.

 Two Finnish melodic death metal bands, Kalmah and Eternal Tears of Sorrow formed in Pudasjärvi.

 The Big Dipper and the bear of the Pudasjärvi's coat of arms are based on the old seal of the parish keeper.
 The coat of arms was designed by Gustaf von Numers, and the Pudasjärvi town council approved it at its meeting on August 2, 1950.
 The Ministry of the Interior approved the coat of arms for use on September 26 of the same year.

+Pudasjärvi has been compared to the city of Roswell, New Mexico due to its UFO sightings; many sightings were made in the municipality and its surrounding areas in the late 1960s and early 1970s.

+History

+Pudasjärvi town was named after the Pudasjärvi village, which was named after the Pudasjärvi lake, meaning "Anabranch Lake".
+However, the original Pudasjärvi village is no longer the center of the town.
+The current center is known as Kurenalus.
+As people have started calling the center Kurenalus with the name "Pudasjärvi", the original Pudasjärvi village has gained the additional name Riekinranta.